Our Practice Areas

 It is important to remember that even a disorderly persons offense can carry a possible jail sentence of up to six months and significant monetary fines, making it crucial that you retain a skilled criminal defense lawyer to advocate on your behalf even if you feel that the crime accused is relatively minor.

 Schedule a Free Initial Consultation With a Battle-Tested Receiving Stolen Property Lawyer in Hamilton, New Jersey

 If you have been accused of receiving stolen property, a skilled criminal defense lawyer from Davis Law Firm, LLC can be key to minimizing the potential consequences of this charge.
 Call our offices or fill out this secure online form, to schedule a free initial consultation with one of our experienced criminal defense attorneys today.
 Our offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619.

-FAQ: I was arrested for receiving stolen property, but this is the first time I have ever been accused of committing a crime.
-Will I have to go to jail if the prosecution has enough evidence to convict me?
 Not necessarily.
-In New Jersey, a diversionary program known as pre-trial intervention provides a possible alternative to prosecution and jail time for certain first time offenders, so long as the crime accused is not one of several specifically enumerated violent crimes.
+In New Jersey, a diversionary program known as pre-trial intervention provides a possible alternative to prosecution and jail time for certain first-time offenders, so long as the crime accused is not one of several specifically enumerated violent crimes.
 Pre-trial intervention will require you to complete a series of steps, including potential counseling, refraining from using drugs and alcohol in some cases, and can require payment of restitution and other fines.
 The primary benefit of pre-trial intervention is that, upon successful completion, you will have no criminal record—in fact, pre-trial intervention often removes the need for prosecution entirely.